thomcorah/dmu-multimedia/md/Intro-To-CreateJS-lab.md

 ## Create the HTML

-Start a new project, open it in Atom.
+Start a new project, open it in your code editor.
 Create a new HTML file and fill in the normal starting stuff - `<head>`, `<body>` etc.

-CreateJS works by drawing into a `<canvas>` element, so we'll need on in the `<body>`.
-It'll need an id so that we can pass it to CreateJS.
+CreateJS works by drawing into a `<canvas>` element, so we'll need one in the `<body>`.
+It'll need an id so that we can pass the `<canvas>` to CreateJS.
 We'll also set its width to 480px and its height to 320.

 ```HTML
 <canvas id="PongStage" width="480" height="320"></canvas>